The best free attraction in every state and DC

 Michigan: Heidelberg Project, Detroit

-It's completely free to wander down this street in the Motor City's East Side and drink in the weird and wonderful works by artist Tyree Guyton.
+It's completely free to wander down this street in Motor City's East Side and drink in the weird and wonderful works by artist Tyree Guyton.
 Guyton, who is often spotted tending to his curious creations, embodies the saying 'one man's trash is another man's treasure'.
-He warps sculptures and scenes from materials that have been found and visitors can expect to see houses emblazoned with polka dots, rainbow-faced clocks and structures made from dolls, stuffed animals, shoes and car parts.
+He warps sculptures and scenes from materials that have been found and visitors can expect to see houses emblazoned with polka dots, rainbow-faced clocks and structures made from dolls, stuffed animals, shoes, and car parts.

 Michigan: Great Lakes Maritime Heritage Center, Alpena